KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 The current interpretation is that the Electro-Charged reaction snapshots the Elemental mastery value of whoever last applied an Element to the enemy when they applied it.

 **Conclusion:**
 This ticket has thoroughly explored how Electro-Charged interacts with changing EM values, for both on- and off-field characters.
 The main finding is that it snapshots the EM of whoever last applied an Element for the reaction.
-This information can be used to more effectively build and play team comps that revolve around Electro-charged, and this can be added to the library.
+This information can be used to more effectively build and play team comps that revolve around Electro-Charged, and this can be added to the library.

 **Limitations:**
 A major concern would be that the water messes with reactions.
 While water cannot cause the Electro-Charged reaction, it still applies Hydro to the Ruin Guard.
 This can be fixed by testing on different enemies.